wko27/blog/_daily/2023-02-26-Koi_Palace_Dim_Sum.md

 * drop everybody off
 * meet up with Chetan
   * his daughter Veda is way older now!
+  * super shy, didn't want to say hi to me
   * also haven't seen his wife in ...
 5 years?
   * dropped off an ukulele
   * Veda gave me a painting with watercolors